What's New

 The "Runner Initiative," named after its fanatical right-wing proponents,

-would put more people, exspecially young people, in jail for lesser and lesser
+would have put more people, especially young people, in jail for lesser and lesser

-crimes, and take money away from schools and hospitals.
+crimes, and taken money away from schools and hospitals.
 This is the opposite of

 what California needs.

-The Peace and Freedom Party urges you to vote NO on 6.
+The Peace and Freedom Party urged you to vote NO on 6.

 - Proposition 7 (see